 Others are not so lucky.
 We don’t know what the true incidence of some of the so-called minor side effects really is.
 That’s why we need your help.
 Please let us know how you or someone you love has fared on a statin-type drug.
 You can comment below.
 Thanks for letting us know about your experience.
 And one more thing…no one should stop a statin without consulting the prescriber.
 We do not want anyone to go from the frying pan into the fire.
 Your doctor needs to know about how you are doing on any medication, especially a statin!

 Finally, should you be interested in the inside story about some of these problems you will find our book, Top Screwups Doctors Make and How to Avoid Them of interest.
-You may also appreciate our book, Best Choices From The People’s Pharmacy with a wide range of options to deal with things like high cholesterol, hypertension and arthritis.
-They can all be found in The People’s Pharmacy Store.
+All our books can be found in The People’s Pharmacy Store.
+To learn more about the pros and cons of statins and other approaches for lipid management, you may wish to consult our eGuide to Cholesterol Control & Heart Health.
+This online resource is found in the Health eGuides section of this website.

-And please comment below on your experience with atorvastatin or other statin-type cholesterol-lowerind drugs.
+And please comment below on your experience with atorvastatin or other statin-type cholesterol-lowering drugs.